kitty-panics/markdown/docs/Rules-CN.md

 1. Done.
 ```

-Example valid list if the style is configured as 'ordered':
+Examples of valid lists if the style is configured as 'ordered':

 ```markdown
 1. Do this.